 Finally, what have you learnt about yourself from these mistakes and how will this help you to prevent similar mistakes in future?
 This last part is the most important one and should be about 50-60% of your answer.

 In order to post replies to the question: "What to reply when interviewer asks “What have you learnt from the mistakes on the job”"

-MANOJ PUROHIT is Networking Trainer.
-Ask MANOJ PUROHIT to get Expert Career Advice.
+Mahesh Manawadi is --.
+Ask Mahesh Manawadi to get Expert Career Advice.

 See All Questions